OSULUG/laws/constitution.rst

 standing committee.
 A vote of no confidence shall be conducted by the secretary, in a manner that allows for secret ballots.
 A vote of no confidence requires a majority of a quorum of voting members.
-In the case the vote is succesful, the officer will be immediately removed from office, and the office will be considered vacant.
+In the case the vote is successful, the officer will be immediately removed from office, and the office will be considered vacant.

 Illegal or Discriminatory Termination (2)